Ramen-C/PomodoroTimer/README.md

 # Pomodoro Timer Application

-This project implements a Pomodoro Timer application built with **Jetpack Compose**, **ViewModel**, **StateFlow**, and **Room** database, leveraging **MPAndroidChart** for data visualization.
+This project implements a Pomodoro Timer application built with **Jetpack Compose**, **StateFlow**, and **Room** database, leveraging **MPAndroidChart** for data visualization.
 It aims to help users manage their productivity by providing a structured work-rest cycle, task management features, and insights into their progress over time.

 ## Key Features